He Ain't Worth Missing

 "He Ain't Worth Missing" is a song written and recorded by American country music singer Toby Keith.
 It was released in June 1993 as the second single from his self-titled debut album.
 The song peaked at number 5 on the U.S. Billboard Hot Country Songs chart and at number 11 on the Canadian RPM country tracks.
-It also peaked at number 7 on the Billboard Bubbling Under Hot 100, making it a minor crossover hit.
+It also peaked at number 7 on the Billboard Bubbling Under Hot 100.

 Content

 The song is a mid-tempo in which the narrator sympathizes with a woman whose boyfriend has left her.
 He tells her that "he ain't worth missing" and tries to start a romance with her.

 Music video

 The music video for the song begins with a man playing the piano at a bar.
 Scenes also feature Keith singing the song in his bedroom, and himself at a bar with a woman, who is feeling bad for her, as the man gets up and leaves the bar.